LearnersGuild/curriculum-app/modules/Foundational-JavaScript-Programming/README.md

 - Can get the value of a property on a JavaScript Object using `[]` syntax
 - Can describe the difference between `==` and `===` in JavaScript
 - Can describe the difference between `var`, `let`, and `const` in JavaScript
+- Can describe the `!` (bang) operator in JavaScript
+- Can describe the `push` Array method in JavaScript
+- Can describe the `pop` Array method in JavaScript
+- Can describe the `shift` Array method in JavaScript
+- Can describe the `unshift` Array method in JavaScript
+- Can describe the `each` Array method in JavaScript
+- Can describe the `map` Array method in JavaScript
+- Can describe the `filter` Array method in JavaScript
+- Can describe the `reduce` Array method in JavaScript
 - Can use `Array#push` in JavaScript
 - Can use `Array#pop` in JavaScript
 - Can use `Array#shift` in JavaScript